 Gathland State Park is located in Crampton's Gap, which witnessed a portion of the Battle of South Mountain, the first major battle of the Civil War fought in Maryland.

 Two buildings from Townsend’s estate survive, and now serve as Gathland State Park's museum.
 The museum features many artifacts from Townsend’s life, career and estate, as well as artifacts from the Battle of South Mountain.
-The museum is open on the weekends during the spring, summer and fall, but the grounds are accessible year-round.
+The museum is open on weekends in April and October, and seven days a week from May through September.
+It is closed during the winter.

 The Appalachian National Scenic Trail passes through Gathland State Park.
 Visitors are welcome to hike the A.T. from Maine to Georgia or for just a few miles.
 Those planning an overnight backpack outing can park at Gathland State Park for a few days.
 The Appalachian Trail is a footpath only.
 Mountain bikers can use the trails at Greenbrier State Park.